Tag: ai agents

 We Scored Five Agent Frameworks on Governance.
 None Passed.

-AutoGen, CrewAI, LangGraph, Google ADK, and Microsoft's Agent Governance Toolkit - scored against commons governance principles.
-The best scored 9 out of 24.
-All five scored zero on obligations to the people their agents affect.
+AutoGen, CrewAI, LangGraph, Google ADK, Microsoft Agent Toolkit - scored against commons governance principles.
+Best: 9 of 24.
+All five scored zero on obligations to the agents themselves.

 Claude Code ships 16 subagent configuration fields.
 None of them come with governance values.
 Here is how to fill them - and what each one protects.